The Seven Most Acidic Foods (Avoid These Every Day)

 All dairy is acidic (yes, milk is not good for you and doesn’t lead to stronger bones, it actually leads to weaker bones) but ice cream is the worst because it’s just so dense!
 Something that is always scary is the amount of something alkaline needed to neutralise a strong acid – the ratio is 20:1.

 That means it takes 20 cups of something alkaline to neutralise 1 cup of a strong acid.
 Unfair isn’t it?
 This ratio is certainly true of milk – it would take 20 glasses of alkaline water to neutralise 1 glass of milk.
 Not good.
 But it actually works out that it would take twelve times as much, that’s 240 cups of something alkaline to neutralise ONE cup of ice cream!
 Crikey!
+This makes ice cream one of the most acidic foods you can possibly consume!

 It’s that bad.
 Truly.